GoogleCloudPlatform/gcping/README.md

      Examples: "500ms", "1s", "1s500ms".
 -top If true, only the top (non-global) region is printed.

--aws     Use only aws regions
--azure   Use only azure regions.
-Recommend to limit number of req to < 10 -mc      All your clouds are belong to us (multicloud)

 Need a website version?
 See gcping.com
 ```